Skip to content

 View More Articles

-Our mission at Scott Sutton State Farm is to empower people to define, protect, and plan for what is most important.
+Our mission at Scott Sutton State Farm located in Erlanger, Kentucky is to empower people to define, protect, and plan for what is most important.
 We are located in the heart of Northern Kentucky in the city of Erlanger.
 We service all of Kentucky, Ohio, and Indiana.

 Shopping for Car Insurance